Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 Pittsburgh Stats and Trends

-- Pittsburgh has played nine games, with seven wins against the spread.
+- Pittsburgh has seven wins against the spread in nine games this year.

-- This season, the Panthers have an against the spread record of 4-2 in their six games as a favorite of 6 points or more.
+- This season, the Panthers have an ATS record of 4-2 in their six games as a favorite of 6 points or more.

-- Pittsburgh's games this year have hit the over on seven of nine set point totals (77.8%).
+- Pittsburgh has gone over the point total in 77.8% of its opportunities this year (seven times over nine games with a set point total).

-- When Pittsburgh puts up more than 33.4 points, it is 5-2 against the spread and 5-2 overall.
+- Pittsburgh is 5-2 against the spread and 5-2 overall this season when the team records more than 33.4 points.

-- Pittsburgh is 5-2 against the spread and 5-2 overall when the team picks up over 421.2 yards.
+- When Pittsburgh picks up over 421.2 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Panthers have 10 giveaways this season, while the Tar Heels have 12 takeaways .
+- The Panthers have turned the ball over 10 times this season, two fewer than the Tar Heels have forced (12).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.